aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/customxmlpart/_index.md

 ```

-the id of the custom xml part.
+Gets the id of the custom xml part.

 **Returns:**
 java.lang.String